-Spokane Valley: Arrest made in slaying of US Sen. Tester’s nephew
+Arrest made in slaying of U.S. Sen. Tester’s nephew

 - Knitting a movement: Why you’ll see pussyhats everywhere in January | Nicole Brodeur

-“Detectives learned Tester had a 17-year-old girlfriend who he assaulted the day before the murder,” the sheriff’s office wrote in a news release.
-“During the last week of 2016, detectives received information from a friend of Radavich.
-The friend stated Radavich confessed to killing Tester during a phone call he had recorded and provided a copy of the call to detectives.”

-Radavich had previously dated the girl, who contacted him after Tester abused her on Sept.
+Radavich had previously dated the teen, who contacted him after Tester reportedly abused her on Sept.
 5, the sheriff’s office said.
 In the recorded call, Radavich told his friend he had to take care of it by killing Tester, the news release said.

 The sheriff’s office did not immediately release more details of the alleged abuse, but said the case remains an active investigation.